shopware/admin-api-reference/docs/concepts/endpoint-structure/writing-entities/bulk-payloads.md

 ### Deleting entities

 To delete entities, the `payload` of an operation contains the IDs.
-If the entity is a `MappingEntityDefinition` \(e.g. `product_category`\) the foreign keys, which are the primary keys of the corresponding entities, must be passed:
+If the entity is a `MappingEntityDefinition` \(e.g. `product_category`\) the foreign keys, which are the primary keys of the corresponding entities, must be passed.

 ```sample http
 {